Will AI Replace Prosthodontists? Why Dental Prosthetics Still Need Human Hands

 The Numbers Behind the Headlines

 Our analysis shows prosthodontists have an overall AI exposure of 32% in 2024, with an automation risk of just 10%.
 [Fact] That gap between exposure and risk is telling — it means AI tools are present in the workflow but aren't threatening the core work.
+In our database of more than 1,000 occupations, an automation risk this low places prosthodontists in roughly the bottom 15% — meaning their job is more AI-resistant than about 85% of all tracked careers.
+[Estimate]

 Here's what's actually happening.
-The theoretical exposure sits at 50%, meaning half the tasks in prosthodontics could theoretically involve AI.
+The theoretical exposure sits at 50%, meaning half the tasks in prosthodontics _could_ theoretically involve AI.
 But the observed exposure — what's actually being adopted in practice — is only 14%.
 [Fact] That's a significant gap, and it reflects the reality that dental prosthetics require physical precision that no algorithm can replicate remotely.
+The gap also reflects something less obvious: liability.
+When a crown fails or an implant fails, the legal exposure falls on a licensed clinician, not on a software vendor, which slows adoption of any AI tool that touches the actual clinical decision.

 By 2028, we project overall exposure will climb to 51% while automation risk reaches 25%.
 [Estimate] That's growth, certainly, but still well within the "augmentation" zone rather than "replacement."